-To evaluate our business, we consider and use non-generally accepted accounting principles (Non-GAAP) net income (loss), EBITDA and Adjusted EBITDA as supplemental measures of operating performance.
+To evaluate our business, we consider and use non-generally accepted accounting principles (Non-GAAP) net income (loss), EBITDA from continuing operations and Adjusted EBITDA as supplemental measures of operating performance.
 These measures include the same adjustments that management takes into account when it reviews and assesses operating performance on a period-to-period basis.
 We consider Non-GAAP net income (loss) to be an important indicator of overall business performance.
-We define Non-GAAP net income (loss) to be U.S. GAAP net loss, adjusted to exclude provision for litigation, share-based compensation, litigation expenses and amortization of intangible assets.
-We believe that EBITDA provides a useful metric to investors to compare us with other companies within our industry and across industries.
-We define EBITDA as U.S. GAAP net loss, adjusted to exclude depreciation and amortization, interest expense, interest and other (income) expense and income tax expense.
-We define Adjusted EBITDA as EBITDA adjusted to exclude provision for litigation, share-based compensation and litigation expenses.
+We define Non-GAAP net income (loss) to be U.S. GAAP net loss, adjusted to exclude provision for litigation, share-based compensation, litigation expenses, amortization of intangible assets, the loss on sale of our web content management (WCM) business and discontinued operations.
+We believe that EBITDA from continuing operations provides a useful metric to investors to compare us with other companies within our industry and across industries.
+We define EBITDA from continuing operations as U.S. GAAP net loss, adjusted to exclude depreciation and amortization, interest expense, the loss on sale of our WCM business, interest and other (income) expense, income tax expense, and discontinued operations.
+We define Adjusted EBITDA as EBITDA from continuing operations adjusted to exclude provision for litigation, share-based compensation and litigation expenses.
 We use Adjusted EBITDA as a supplemental measure to review and assess operating performance.
 Our management uses these Non-GAAP financial measures because, collectively, they provide valuable information on the performance of our on-going operations, excluding non-cash charges, taxes and non-core activities (including interest payments related to financing activities).
-These measures also enable our management to compare the results of our on-going operations from period to period, and allow management to review the performance of our on-going operations against our peer companies and against other companies in our industry and adjacent industries.
+These measures also enable our management to compare the results of our on-going operations from period, and allow management to review the performance of our on-going operations against our peer companies and against other companies in our industry and adjacent industries.
 We believe these measures also provide similar insights to investors, and enable investors to review our results of operations "through the eyes of management."